ragulka/sails-starter-app/README.md

 #### Where is the login/new account etc page???

 Oops, there aren't any.
-My ideas was to provide a "view-less" starter app that only has JSON-based API.
+My idea was to provide a "view-less" starter app that only has JSON-based API.
 You can use POSTman - or your browser's console to issue AJAX requests.

-Please note: you need to first create a user account vefore you can try logging in.
+Please note: you need to first create a user account before you can try logging in.
 To do that simply send a POST request to `/api/v1/users` with email, password, passwordConfirmation and the _csrf token.
 To get the csrf token, do `GET /csrfToken`.

 After you've done this, you can try logging in with your credentials by doing